 - View recipes and videos directly on the screen of the Microwave.
 This will also breakdown each step if you have the right app installed.

 - Scan the barcode of your meal which will show exactly what needs doing and what other things can be done to make the meal better.

 - Put something in your microwave for later and simply ask Alexa to cook it when you’re ready.
 Or even better, defrost something, cook it and then use the convection technology to crisp / brown the meal without even being near the microwave.

-- Recieve alerts on your Smart Devices when your food is ready to be eaten
+- Receive alerts on your Smart Devices when your food is ready to be eaten

 - Specify the dish rotation and even out the heat across all of your meal, perfect for avoiding a dry meal.
 Alternatively, disable the turntable which is great for roasting a chicken!